jnasholm/mvc-pwm/README.md

 ### Through front-end

-**Actuator pulse interval**
-Adjustable between 2 and 20 s.
-Default pulse interval is 6 s.
+**Actuator pulse interval:** Adjustable between 2 and 20 s.
+Default is 6 s.

 **Note:** The controller hardware is theoretically capable of operating 110-230 VAC mixing valve actuators.
 This will however not be tested in the project.